Downloadable PDF Procedure

 What if I am embarrassed or afraid to undergo colorectal cancer screening?

 You are completely asleep during the procedure and there really is no pain.
-Board-certified, licensed anesthesiologists perform on site sedation for the procedures, which take place in our state-of the art surgery center.
+Board-certified, licensed anesthesiologists perform on site sedation for the procedures, which take place in our state-of the art GI Lab.
 Our experienced and attentive staff sees to it that patients are comfortably cared for before, during and after the procedures.

 Why do colon polyps/cancer form?